How To Treat Damp Walls Internally and Externally?

-The most common form of dampness on the external walls of the property is penetrating damp.
-This form of damp is caused predominately where there is heavy weather and there are property maintenance issues.
+The most common form of dampness on external walls of a property is penetrating damp.
+This form of dampness is caused predominately where there is heavy rainfall and there are property maintenance issues that need to be rectified.
 Treating penetrating damp on walls can be carried out through the following methods:

-- Remove excess moss and leaves from roofs and gutters.
-If leaves and plants start to build in the rainwater goods then this can lead to leaks at the property.
+- Remove any excess moss and leaves from roofs and gutters.
+If leaves and plants start to build up in the rainwater goods then this can lead to leaks and water seeping into the walls of the property.

 - Improve the heating of the property and insulate the cold walls.